 Karen was kind enough to answer a few of our questions below!

-Karen: I've been travelling all my adult life.
-It was general curiosity about the world that got me started...
+Karen: I've been traveling all my adult life.
+It was general curiosity about the world that got me started.

 Karen: Yes -- I focus on independent travel, where people discover things for themselves.

 TA: What is the best vacation you've ever taken?

 Karen: I've had lots of great trips, but going to the Cinque Terre in Italy by train was amazing.
 Counting the metro trains in London and Paris on the way, and local trains while I was there, I think it was something like 50+ train trips in all.
 Wonderful, but only if you're a train lover.

 TA: What's one place you've always wanted to visit?

 Karen: I have a long list, but I'm very keen to get to New Orleans.

 TA: If you could only give a traveler one piece of advice, what would it be?